AdSense policy FAQs

 Yes, publishers are responsible for all the content on which they’ve placed their ad code, regardless of whether they own or have produced the content.
-If there’s a lot of user-generated content on your site, we suggest that you take some measures to avoid displaying ads on the pages with violating content.
+If there’s a lot of user-generated content on your page(s), we suggest that you take some measures to avoid displaying ads on the pages with violating content.
 For example, you can set filters to avoid ads showing on pages with adult content.
-You can also check your site regularly with Google site search to remove the violating content.
+You can also check your page(s) regularly with Google site search to remove the violating content.
 For more tips on maintaining user-generated content, please refer to our guide to user-generated content.

 Part 2: Ad implementation

 Displaying ads above the fold is not a violation as long as there is enough content above the fold for the users to read.
-We don't allow site layouts that push all content below the fold so that the only visible content is ads.
+We don't allow page layouts that push all content below the fold so that the only visible content is ads.
 Implementations like this make it hard for users to distinguish between content and Google ads.

-When you implement ads, please always think about your users and consider whether if you were a user coming to the site for the first time, would you be able to distinguish the ads from content.
+When you implement ads, please always think about your users and consider whether if you were a user coming to the page for the first time, would you be able to distinguish the ads from content.
 You can choose the appropriate ad size, color, and background to match with the design of your page, but never try to format the ads in such a way that makes them indistinguishable from the other content on the page where they appear.
 And please always keep a proper distance between ads and content to avoid accruing accidental clicks.

 These ads are referred to as "sticky ads" and they are restricted to approved publishers.
 We will take action when we come across this kind of implementation if not properly approved.

-We don't allow publishers to mislead the users in any way.
-The only labels we allow to put above ads are "sponsored links" or "advertisements".
+We don't allow publishers to mislead users in any way.
+The only labels we allow to be put above ads are "sponsored links" or "advertisements".

 Putting ads around a "download" button may mislead users into thinking that the ads are the download links.
-So please always keep the ads far away from "download" links and make “download” buttons readily seen.
+So please always keep your ads far away from "download" links and make “download” buttons readily seen.